SentinelByte/SentinelByte.github.io/_posts/2025-09-19-cicd-pipline-hardening.md

    * Configured via `.gitlab-ci.yml`.
    * Supports shared and specific runners, protected variables, and built-in SAST/DAST.

 > Both platforms allow automation of builds, tests, and deployments, but security configurations and best practices differ slightly.
-We’ll cover **platform-specific guidance later**.
+We will cover **platform-specific guidance** below.

 ---